Montana Felony Crimes by Class and Sentences

 By , Legal Editor

-In Montana, as in most states, a felony is a crime that carries a potential sentence of more than a year in state prison.
-In contrast, a misdemeanor in Montana is a less-serious crime that's punishable by a year or less in jail and/or a fine.
+In Montana, a felony is a crime that carries a potential sentence of more than a year in state prison and up to life.
+Montana also has the death penalty.

 How Felony Sentencing Works in Montana

+Restitution.
 If the crime victim suffered a financial loss, the judge must also order the defendant to pay restitution, along with any other penalties.
-(Mont.
-Code § 46-18-201 (2020).)

 How Prior Convictions Affect Felony Sentences in Montana

 Some crimes that are misdemeanors for a first offense become felonies with second or subsequent offenses.
-For instance, first-offense stalking is a misdemeanor, but a second conviction within 20 years is treated as a felony, punishable by up to five years in prison and/or a $10,000 fine.
+For instance, first-offense stalking is a misdemeanor, but a second conviction within 20 years is treated as a felony, punishable by up to five years in prison and a $10,000 fine.
+Misdemeanor sexual assault is another example.
+Upon a third or subsequent conviction, the offense becomes a felony.
 (Mont.
-Code § 45-5-220 (2020).)
+Code §§ 45-5-220, 45-5-502 (2024).)

 Montana imposes a sentence enhancement of two to 10 years in prison, in addition to the sentence for the underlying felony, if: